 The publication “Self Made City” is highlighting different projects and cooperatives in Berlin.
 What was interesting to observe is that a lot of cooperatives have started to emerge from the squatter scene that were living in abandoned buildings after the “Mauerfall”.
 These unused spaces have immediately started to form a community that was dependent on affordable housing and that has later in cooperation with the city founded cooperatives that still make up a large part of some neighbourhoods in Berlin.

 What we really like about this story is that if there’s space that has to be talked about and that in a sense belongs to everybody, communities can form and that there’s a more personal and resilient process going on.
-Even if it sounds capitalistic it’s also always important to talk about ownership and the longevity that this factor can have.
+It’s also always important to talk about ownership and the longevity that this factor can have.
 This means that people are much more likely to get active and are being involved if they know that they are being responsible and can also decide for a designated area.

 2.2.3 Stadionbrache